 (Mother’s Day card, 1916 by Northern Pacific Railway (eBay item card front card back) [Public domain], via Wikimedia Commons)

 (Editor’s Note: Former imaginary conservative columnist T.S.
-Swanky, aka “the voice of reason,” asked to return to the pages or pixels of the Afternoon Journal for he fictionally failed to find suitable employment elsewhere.
-In southeastern Wisconsin these days conservative commentators are a dime a dozen; in fact, conservatism has become one of Metro Milwaukee’s few growth industries but the supply greatly exceeds the demand.
-Our technical specialist, Mark Twain, was opposed to Swanky’s return, calling him “the most cantankerous, caterwauling purveyor of claptrap I have had the underprivilege of knowing.”
-Be that as it may, I’ve decided to accept Swanky’s offer, in the spirit of democracy and religious/humanistic compassion, to return without pay to the AJ, though Swanky himself often displays little of democracy or compassion, especially in his columns.
-I remind AJ readers that Swanky’s opinions are his own and he does not exist in reality, a trait he shares with many other fictional and real Americans.)
+Swanky, aka “the voice of reason,” asked to return for he fictionally failed to find suitable employment elsewhere.
+In southeastern Wisconsin these days conservative commentators are a dime a dozen; in fact, conservatism has become one of Wisconsin’s few growth industries but the supply greatly exceeds the demand.
+Our technical specialist, Riverboat Sam, was opposed to Swanky’s return, calling him “the most cantankerous, caterwauling purveyor of claptrap I have had the underprivilege of knowing.”
+Be that as it may, I’ve decided to accept Swanky’s offer, in the spirit of democracy and religious/humanistic compassion, to return without pay, though Swanky himself often displays little of democracy or compassion, especially in his columns.
+I remind readers that Swanky’s opinions are his own and he does not exist in reality, a trait he shares with many other fictional and real Americans.)

 As Mother’s Day will soon be upon us, a holiday I have always thought a sentimental and unnecessary creation of Big Government (it started as some feminist/pacifist thing, anyway), I want to compare motherhood and corporate monopoly, both of which are given short shrift in this modern world.